AprilMelnick/AprilMelnick/README.md

 And since I find practical information ever so exciting, I started learning Webflow.

-As I got deeper in to Webflow, learning about proper class naming and how not to deep stack, I realized that I really enjoyed structuring information.
+As I got deeper in to Webflow, I realized that not only did I enjoy digging into the structure of web design but I also liked moving in to a less customer facing role.

 When my Career Coach mentioned that the way I spoke about projects reminds her of her Growth Hacker friends, we did some research and found Marketing Analytics.
 I signed up for the boot camp and am now on my way.